PaddlePaddle/PaddleSpeech/docs/source/introduction.md

         - fbank (also support kaldi feature)
         - mfcc
 - Acoustic Models
-    - Deepspeech2 (online and offline)
+    - Deepspeech2 (Streaming and Non-Streaming)
-    - Transformer (online and offline)
+    - Transformer (Streaming and Non-Streaming)
-    - Conformer (online and offline)
+    - Conformer (Streaming and Non-Streaming)
 - Decoder
     - ctc greedy search (used in DeepSpeech2, Transformer and Conformer)
     - ctc beam search (used in DeepSpeech2, Transformer and Conformer)